COSC-499-W2023/year-long-project-team-13/docs/weekly logs/Team13Weeklog.md

 - Raymond -> Sitt Paing -> SittHmuePaing
 - Adrian -> Adrian Fong -> AdrianFWM

-## Week 1 2024/01/08 ~ 2024/01/14
+## Term 2 Week 1 2024/01/08 ~ 2024/01/14

 - Which features were in the project plan for this milestone?
   - This week, we worked on the S3 bucket and cloudfront routing for the videos uploaded.
   - We also worked on the Github actions/Continuous Integration.
-  - Server hosting on Elastic Beanstalk and database setup.
+  - Server hosting on Elastic Beanstalk and RDS database setup on AWS.
-  - Updating the database structure and the models and change some processes for different pages.
+  - Updating the database structure and the models and change some processes for different pages (profile page, admin page).
   - Add contact page is started to be worked on.
   - Settings page is being worked on for themes and changing password.